-- A. Treatment of pulmonary arterial hypertension (PAH; WHO Group 1) to diminish symptoms associated with exercise.
-Studies establishing effectiveness included patients with NYHA Functional Class II-IV symptoms and etiologies of idiopathic or heritable PAH, PAH associated with congenital systemic-to-pulmonary shunts, or PAH associated with connective tissue diseases. - B. Patients with PAH requiring transition from epoprostenol, treprostinil/Remodulin to reduce the rate of clinical deterioration.
+- A. Treatment of pulmonary arterial hypertension (PAH; World Health Organization [WHO] Group 1) to diminish symptoms associated with exercise.
+Studies establishing effectiveness included patients with New York Heart Association (NYHA) Functional Class II-IV symptoms and etiologies of idiopathic or heritable PAH, PAH associated with congenital systemic-to-pulmonary shunts, or PAH associated with connective tissue diseases. - B. In patients with PAH requiring transition from epoprostenol, to diminish the rate of clinical deterioration.
 The risks and benefits of each drug should be carefully considered prior to transition.